hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 #SBATCH -e %j.err 		          # file to which standard error will be written
 ```

 In the body of the script, we will load the required modules, run bowtie2 to obtain alignment SAM file, and then convert SAM file to BAM file using samtools.
-Please refer to the corresponding codes we discussed earlier in this lesson, to come up with the whole script.
+Please refer to the corresponding codes we discussed earlier in this lesson, to fill up the whole script.
 Once you are done, submit the script as a job, using `sbatch alignment.sbatch` command.

 <details>
   <summary>Solution</summary>